jordiahl/Video-Streaming-Google-Home/README.md

 Example usage
 -------------
-To use this repository as the starting point for your Python project, just download the repository and rename all occurences of `streaming_projector_google_home` with the name of your new project!
+To use this repository as the starting point for your Python project, just download the repository and rename all occurences of `streamingProjectorGoogleHome` with the name of your new project!

 Contribution guide